 a.
 Compliance with Instructions.
 The parties acknowledge and agree that Customer is the Controller of Personal Data and ODK is the Processor of that data.
 Processor shall collect, process and use Personal Data only within the scope of Controller's Instructions.
 If the Processor believes that an Instruction of the Controller infringes the Data Protection Law, it shall immediately inform the Controller without delay.
 If Processor cannot process Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Processor will (i) promptly notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
 If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable services until such time as the Controller issues new instructions in regard to the Processing.

 b.
 Security.
-Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data, described under Appendix 2 to the Standard Contractual Clauses.
+Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data, described under Exhibit 3 to the Standard Contractual Clauses.
 Such measures include, but are not be limited to:

-Upon Controller's request, Processor shall provide a current Personal Data protection and security programme relating to the Processing hereunder.
+Upon Controller's request, Processor shall provide a current Personal Data protection and security program relating to the Processing hereunder.

-Processor will facilitate Controller's compliance with the Controller's obligation to implement security measures with respect to Personal Data (including if applicable Controller's obligations pursuant to Articles 32 to 34 (inclusive) of the GDPR), by (i) implementing and maintaining the security measures described under Appendix 2, (ii) complying with the terms of Section 4.d (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with Section 5 (Audits).
+Processor will facilitate Controller's compliance with the Controller's obligation to implement security measures with respect to Personal Data (including if applicable Controller's obligations pursuant to Articles 32 to 34 (inclusive) of the GDPR), by (i) implementing and maintaining the security measures described under Exhibit 3, (ii) complying with the terms of Section 4(d) (Personal Data Breaches); and (iii) providing the Controller with information in relation to the Processing in accordance with Section 5 (Audits).

 c.
 Confidentiality.
 Processor shall ensure that any personnel whom Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
 The undertaking to confidentiality shall continue after the termination of the above-entitled activities.